Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 ## Notes to reviewers

-- the code must be DRY
+- The code must be DRY
-- there can be some global constants to help prevent typos. eg `const DELIVERED="DELIVERED"`
+- There can be some global constants to help prevent typos. eg `const DELIVERED="DELIVERED"`
-- functions are supposed to return very specific things
+- Functions are supposed to return very specific things
-- All the functions stated above should take in at least one argument, the data array, and should work with similar data.
+- All the functions stated above should take in at least one argument, the data array, and should work with similar data